singhkunal2050/singhkunal2050v2/src/blog/2023-07-19-cloning-made-easy-discover-degit-and-wave-goodbye-to-repository-headaches.md

 ---
-title: "Cloning Made Easy: Discover degit and Wave Goodbye to Repository Headaches!"
+title: "Cloning Made Easy: Try degit and Clone Directories within Repos."
 author: Kunal Singh
 description: Have you ever faced the dilemma of wanting just a small portion of a repository, but ended up cloning the whole thing?
 Well, worry no more!